GoogleChrome/web.dev/src/site/content/en/blog/snap-after-layout/index.md

 </figure>

 {% CompareCaption %}
 Rotating a device **does** preserve the snap positions in Chrome 81.
+The slide that says `NOPE` remains in view even though the device orientation changes multiple times.
 {% endCompareCaption %}

 {% endCompare %}